 Content piracy threatening ROI and changing business models

-One of the consequences of the radically transformed OTT streaming marketplace is the increase in piracy and the illegal re-distribution of video content.
+One of the consequences of this rapid streaming growth and the radically transformed OTT marketplace is the increase in piracy and the illegal re-distribution of valuable video content.
 Digital downloads, and now streaming, have made it easier for content pirates to obtain and distribute illegal copies.

 Digital TV Research predicts that piracy of online TV and movie content across 138 countries will nearly double from 2016 to 2022, reaching as high as $51.6 billion in lost revenue for content owners—crushing the dreams of success for many emerging streaming services.
 Video Piracy: Ecosystem, Risks, and Impact estimates that if just 10% of pay-TV subscribers discontinued pay-TV services in favor of video delivered by pirates, the 2023 loss to those operators could approach $6 billion.